Program Contact: Laurie Seeger 203-582-3882

 Formal evaluation of the pre-physician assistant student by the Academic Progression and Retention Committee takes place at the end of the spring semester of the first year.
 To continue in the program, students must have a minimum cumulative GPA of 3.20 and a minimum cumulative science GPA of 3.20.
 Following the initial evaluation, students are evaluated after completion of each semester.
 Failure to maintain a minimum cumulative GPA of 3.20 and a minimum cumulative science GPA of 3.20 results in dismissal from the program.
 In addition, a 3.20 minimum GPA (both cumulative and science) is required for participation in preclinical affiliations.
 All required courses must be completed with a course grade of C- or better.

-By February 1 of the fourth year, students are required to have accumulated at least 1,000 hours of documented direct patient contact through paid and/or volunteer experiences (e.g., certified nurse’s aide, medical assistant, phlebotomy technician, emergency room technician, EMT).
+By February 1 of the fourth year, students are required to have accumulated at least 1,000 hours of documented direct patient contact through paid and/or volunteer experiences (e.g., certified nurse’s aide, medical assistant, phlebotomy technician, emergency room technician, EMT), 12 hours of Interprofessional Education and 40 hours of Community Service.
 While patient contact hours must be preapproved by program faculty, students are responsible for making their own arrangements to obtain these direct patient contact hours.
 In addition, all students are required to obtain student membership in the American Academy of Physician Assistants (AAPA).

 Requirements for Progression to the MHS Physician Assistant Program

-For a student in the Entry-Level Master’s Physician Assistant (ELMPA) program to progress to the MHS Physician Assistant program at Quinnipiac University, the student must successfully complete all requirements to obtain a BS degree in Health Science Studies, including all prerequisite courses for the PA program admission.
+For a student in the Entry-Level Master’s Physician Assistant (ELMPA) program to progress to the MHS Physician Assistant program at Quinnipiac University, the student must successfully complete all requirements to obtain a BS degree in Health Science Studies, including all prerequisite courses for the PA program admission, the CASPER test and a formative interview.
 Students progressing to the professional phase of the program may not have any course failures or grades of incomplete, and no outstanding academic integrity or professionalism issues at the time of progression.
-In addition, students must meet the established requirements for direct patient contact hours and EMT certification.
+In addition, students must meet the established requirements for direct patient contact hours, EMT certification, Interprofessional Education, Community Service and Leadership hours.
 Prior to beginning the Physician Assistant program, students meet with a faculty member from the Department of Physician Assistant Studies for a final academic review.
 The student must meet all academic, curricular, professional, health and immunization, background check and technical standards requirements of the PA program to matriculate into the program.

 For information on the professional component of the Entry-Level Master’s Physician Assistant program, please see the Graduate Studies section.